9 Myths about Priestly PedophiliaCRISIS E-LETTER

 homosexuality among priests.
 Both the 1967 and 1975 documents addressed kinds

-of sexual deviancy, including pedophilia and ephebophilia.
+of sexual deviancy, including pedophilia and ephebophilia, that are is especially

 In 1994, the Ad Hoc Committee on Sexual